 An "active environment" is any environment that is managed through env0 that is currently running.
 Environments that have been destroyed or been manually marked as “Inactive” don't count towards your active environments.

-A deployment is counted whenever a Terraform Apply or Destroy occurs.
+A deployment is counted whenever a Terraform Apply occurs.

 env0 is not a cloud provider.
 Deployed environments will run on your own cloud account that you specify via the Terraform code, and whatever credentials you supply during deployment. env0 simply manages the lifecycle of the underlying resources.